shendurelab/LACHESIS/README.md

 - The boost C++ libraries ([http://www.boost.org/](http://www.boost.org/))
 - The SAMtools toolkit for handling SAM/BAM files ([http://samtools.sourceforge.net/](http://samtools.sourceforge.net/))

+Note that LACHESIS requires a minimum stack size of 10MB (check with ulimit -s).
+If your system uses 8MB (e.g. Fedora or Ubuntu), you will need to increase the stack size (ulimit -s 10240).

 You may also need the following software:

 - The short-read aligner BWA ([http://bio-bwa.sourceforge.net/](http://bio-bwa.sourceforge.net/)) or another such aligner